Loading…

 HOUSEPLANT CARE GUIDE

-Rubber Plant Care Guide — Canada
+Rubber Plant Indoor Care — Canada

 Rubber plant at a glance: Light — bright indirect, 1–2m from window.
 Water — when top 3–5cm dry, consistent schedule.
 Dropping leaves? — cold draft, overwatering, or moved location.
 Winter — keep from cold glass, humidifier helpful, stop fertilising.
 Sap — irritates skin, wear gloves when pruning.